guruvyasa/A-Quick-Java-Primer/member_variables.md

 | no-modifier | Y | Y | N | N |
 | private | Y | N | N | N |

+**Tips on Choosing an Access Level: **
+If other programmers use your class, you want to ensure that errors from misuse cannot happen.
+Access levels can help you do this.

+* Use the most restrictive access level that makes sense for a particular member. **Use private unless you have a good reason not to**.
+* Avoid public fields except for constants.
+Public fields tend to link you to a particular implementation and limit your flexibility in changing your code.